Torus orbit closures in the flag variety: Generic torus orbit closures in Schubert varieties

 \section{Generic torus orbit closures in Schubert varieties}

-In this section, we consider geometric and topological properties of generic torus orbit closures in Schubert varieties.
+In this section, we consider geometric and topological properties of generic torus orbit closures in Schubert varieties with respect to the $T$-action from the introduction.
 A generic torus orbit closure $Y_w$ in a Schubert variety $X_w$ is not smooth in general and we discuss how to determine the smoothness of $Y_w$ at a fixed point by considering a certain graph.
 We study the Poincar\'e polynomial of $Y_w$ which is a generalization of the Eulerian polynomial.
 Moreover, we study the fan of a toric Schubert variety and discuss the classification of toric Schubert varieties.
 Finally, we summarize the properties of Schubert varieties of complexity one.